TriumphLLC/Blend4Web/doc_src/logic_editor.rst

 Entry Point
 -----------

 This is where the script starts.
-By using multple entry points you can create multi-threaded applications.
+By using multiple entry points you can create multi-threaded applications.

 .. image:: src_images/logic_editor/logic_editor_entry.png
     :align: center